ToposInstitute/RelationalThinking-Book/_sources/chp7-dpo-application.md

 match = homomorphisms(L, closedCube)[1]
 ``` -->

-In summary, DPO rewriting can help us model various configurations of a box by manipulating the data in the `Sch3DShape`-Set.
+In summary, DPO rewriting can help us model various configurations of a box by manipulating the data associated with the `Sch3DShape` schema.

 ## Example 2: Kitchen World Schema
-This machinery can be used to not only represent geometric objects, but it can also be used to capture more abstract semantics, such as the presence of items in a kitchen.
+This machinery can be used to not only represent geometric objects, but it can also the relationship of items in a kitchen.

-Consider the index category, $\mathsf{C}$, representing the schema for a "kitchen world."
-In this model, objects include {Food, Egg, Bread, Cheese, BreadSlice, Counter, Kitchenware, Entity}, with morphisms designed to reflect subtype relationships (e.g., Egg, Bread, Cheese, BreadSlice are Food) and spatial relationships (e.g., Counter is on an Entity, Kitchenware is on an Entity, and Food on Entity).
+Concider a schema for a kitchen world.
+This schema contains ideas about `{Food, Egg, Bread, Cheese, BreadSlice, Counter, Kitchenware, Entity}` and their subtyping relationships (e.g., `Egg`, `Bread`, `Cheese`, `BreadSlice` are `Food`) and spatial relationships (e.g., `Counter` is on an `Entity`, `Kitchenware` is on an `Entity`, and `Food` on `Entity``).

-If you recall from [Chapter 4](), objects and morphisms in a schema are eventually mapped to sets and functions, respectively, via $\mathsf{C}$-Set functors.
-This means that a morphism from Bread to Food says that all elements of Bread are a Food, and likewise, a morphism Food is on an Entity says that all elements of Food are on an Entity.
-This schema enforces a universal expectation about the types of objects and their arrangements.
+If you recall from [Chapter 4](), objects and morphisms in a schema are eventually mapped to sets and functions, respectively.
+This means that a relationship from `Bread` to `Food` says that all elements of `Bread` are a `Food`, and likewise, a morphism `Food` is on an `Entity` says that all elements of `Food` are on an `Entity`.
+This schema enforces a universal expectation about the types of objects and their arrangements while keeping track of what type of thing or relationship it is.

 ```{code-cell}
 @present SchKitchen(FreeSchema) begin